 Measurable: can the result of reaching the goal be measured?

 Achievable: is the goal realistic?

 Realistic: Does the goal fit into your overall career aspirations?

 Time Frame: Are there milestones throughout the goal process?
 Is there a set deadline?

 7. Be Specific When Writing Your Career Goals

-If the goal you set is too broad, it will be much harder for you to achieve it.
+If your goal is too broad, achieving it will be much more challenging.
 It needs to be specific and descriptive.